-With events in a diverse range of community-based and high profile venues curated in collaboration with community partners, Made in NYC looks at three major themes: 1) Musical masters and orchestrators of NYC cultural movements that CTMD has had a significant relationship to and role in promoting over the past 50 years; 2) Transmission of tradition within communities; and 3) Next generation practitioners who are ‘inheriting the city,’ and are in many cases products of these founding father groups.
-From the celebrated legacy artists to those who are just bursting on the scene, all of these stories and talents are in fact ‘made in NYC’ and it is the NYC story that makes them and CTMD’s work so significant.
+With events in a diverse range of community-based and high profile venues curated in collaboration with community partners, Made in NYC looks at three major themes: 1) Musical masters and orchestrators of NYC cultural movements that CTMD has had a significant relationship to and role in promoting over the past 50 years; 2) Transmission of tradition within communities; and 3) Next generation practitioners who are ‘inheriting the city,’ and are in many cases products of these founding groups.
+From the celebrated legacy artists, to those who are just bursting onto the scene, all of these stories and talents are in fact ‘made in NYC’ and it is their NYC story that makes them and CTMD’s work so significant.

 December 16, 2018

 A walking/bus tour of several fascinating neighborhoods in Queens, NY; also known as Registan Park (Rego Park) and Bukharian Broadway (Forest Hills).
 Learn about the Jewish community that has lived along the Silk Road for over 2000 years, in cities such as Samarkand, Dushanbe and Tashkent.
 Now largely resettled in diasporic enclaves in Queens and

 An interactive performance and cultural conversation moderated by Dr. Cesar Colon Montijo will explore Nuyorican community history, diasporic sounds, transmission of tradition and next generation practitioners gaining momentum within the community and beyond.

 This vibrant musical evening celebrates one of the oldest Jewish communities in the world – Bukharians.
 Hailing from the Uzbek city of Bukhar, this tight-knit community has resided in Central Asia from over two millennia.
 Today, 70,000 Bukharians have immigrated to the United States – and 50,000 have settled in Queens.